 The beneficiary must begin withdrawals by the end of the year in which he or she turns 60, and will be subject to tax only on earnings, not on the capital.
 Having an RDSP has no impact on any other federal benefits, such as the Canada Child Tax Benefit, the GST Credit, Old Age Security or Employment Insurance

 Ottawa offers a generous grant on contributions, the Canada Disability Savings Grant (CDSG).
 The CDSG provides matching contributions of 100%, 200% or 300% up to $3,500 annually, based on a family's net income, with a lifetime limit of $70,000.

 Lower-income families may also receive the Canada Disability Savings Bond (CDSB).
 No contributions are required to be eligible for the CDSB, which was created to assist families who may not have the resources to make a contribution.
 A tax return must be filed to be eligible for the CDSB.
 The maximum annual CDSB payment is $1,000, and the lifetime maximum is $20,000.

 Recent changes to the plan allow you to carry forward unused grant and bond entitlements for a 10-year period preceding the opening of the plan.
 In addition, you are now allowed to rollover a deceased individual's RRSP proceeds to the RDSP of the deceased individual's financially dependent infirm child or grandchild.
-More details and additional changes to the plan can be found on the Canada Revenue Agency website.
+More details and additional changes to the plan can be found on the Government of Canada website.

 Professional advice can help determine whether or not an RDSP is the best option.
 In some cases, it may be more effective to use a trust to secure the child's future.